flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - NextCloud calendar doesn't seem to really notify by email -- could we raise to Mayfirst?
             - Some reports of NextCloud jankiness in general, sometimes it just sping (tm) -- maybe we can work with Mayfirst to improve this?
             - meet.mayfirst.org seems lower quality than other jitsi instances maybe?
-                - ping from CH to galeano.mayfirst.org
+                - ping from CH to galeano.mayfirst.org is only 83ms
+                - might be a 360p default
         - There is some desire to have a bot that automatically boosts in-instance #introduction posts
     - wiki next steps
        - set up and test backup/restores
+           - [[calix]] if mediawiki has a docker label for the backup and restore paths it should be straightforward
+               - if not, we could add them
        - PR for simplifying join.social.coop
     - keycloak
         - backups and restores